pcn/mailbag/README.md

 etc.

+Install certbot with `apt install -y certbot`

+It seems like cerbot will create a directory called `/etc/cerbot/live/<domain name>-<4-digit generation>/` that the files will live in.
+As the cert gets renewed, that diretory's generation will start with 001, then become 0002, etc.

+This feels fragile, I'll have to just grab the most recent directory and use that when starting up containers I guess.

 ## Daemons and their groupings
 ~~I haven't dived into why, or maybe how to better do this, but it seems to me that there is a communications channel that I'm missing that's